 This deduction is permitted only for families in which the head, spouse, or cohead is at least 62 or is a person with disabilities.
-If a family is eligible for a medical expense deduction, the medical expenses of all family members are counted.
+If a family is eligible for a health and medical care expense deduction, the unreimbursed health and medical care expenses of all family members are countedincluded.- The PHA calculates health and medical care expenses based on the family's past expenses, but accounting for any anticipated changes in expenses during the certification period.